gems-uff/prov-dominoes/README.md

 # Usage

-To run Prov-Dominoes, you can download one ours recent releases and execute the JAR File.
+To run Prov-Dominoes, you can download one the recent releases and execute the JAR File.
 It's necessary to have Java Runtime Enviroment on the target machine.

 # Compilation